Pranav1703/File-Stash/README.md

 nodemon dist/src/server.js
 ```

-Create an account at http://localhost:5173/signup
+Create an account at http://localhost:5173/signup, then u can start using the